 The State moved the QSP enrollment process in-house and state staff are now responsible to enroll and revalidate QSPs.
 In January 2024, the State began using an online QSP portal to enroll QSPs.
 State staff use the online portal to receive and process applications.
-These changes have decreased the amount of time it takes to process complete applications to less than two weeks.
+These changes have decreased the amount of time it takes to process complete applications to nine (9) days.

 The system replaced a paper- based process.
 It asks a series of questions, and then intuitively guides the user to the services they are eligible to provide.
-The portal allows applicants to enter and save their information eliminating the need to provide information multiple times.
 The system includes short video tutorials and tool tips to help answer questions quickly which will increase the likelihood of completing the application process in the first attempt.
 All required enrollment training such as the QSP Fraud Waste and Abuse training and the QSP orientation is contained within the system.

-The system will also be used for reenrollment and to add or change a provider's personal information, service array, or service territory.
-HCBS INDIVIDUAL QUALIFIED SERVICE PROVIDERS (QSP) 255 1,240 NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 1 - 3 OF 2024 TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 3 OF 2024 ANNUAL COMPARISON DATA 2023 - 280 2022 - 441
+The system is also being used for reenrollment and to add or change a provider's personal information, service array, or service territory.

+HCBS INDIVIDUAL QUALIFIED SERVICE PROVIDERS (QSP)

+NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 1 - 4 OF 2024 TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 4 OF 2024

+ANNUAL COMPARISON DATA 2023 - 280 2022 - 441

 Access to an adequate supply of available qualified service providers (QSPs) is critical to serving people in the home.
 At a minimum it takes at least one person to provide care for every unduplicated individual served under HCBS.
 TPMs who require 24-hour support to reside in the community may require at least five (5) people to ensure their care needs are met every day of the year.

 In 2024, the State implemented various recruitment and retention strategies to encourage individuals and agencies to enroll to be a QSP.
-This included, improving the systems that are used by providers to meet enrollment, documentation, and claims submission requirements.
-HCBS AGENCY QUALIFIED SERVICE PROVIDERS (QSP) 33 200 NEW AGENCY QSPs ENROLLED IN QUARTER 1 - 3 OF 2024 TOTAL ENROLLED AGENCY QSPs IN QUARTER 3 OF 2024 DATA 2023 - 342022 - 11
+The number of new individual QSPs enrolled increased by 19.3% over 2023.
+Strategies included, improving the systems that are used by providers to meet enrollment, documentation, and claims submission requirements.

+HCBS AGENCY QUALIFIED SERVICE PROVIDERS (QSP) 45 NEW AGENCY QSPS ENROLLED IN QUARTER 1 - 4 OF 2024 ANNUAL COMPARISON DATA 2023 - 34 2022 - 11

-There are currently 200 QSP agencies enrolled to provide various types of care across the State.
+There are currently 210 QSP agencies enrolled to provide various types of care across the State.
 This is the largest number of QSP agencies that have ever been enrolled since the inception of HCBS for older adults and adults with physical disability.
 The State awarded incentive grants to entities willing to start or expand a QSP agency that has helped increase the number of available providers.

 Agencies choose their service territory and the type of services they want to provide.
 Agencies will be able to better market their services to the citizens of North Dakota by using the new QSP registry that was recently launched.
 The new registry is called Connect to Care ND and is available on the HHS website as a tool to assist people in finding an HCBS provider.
-The State will be holding provider training soon to help QSPs understand the benefits of the new system.
+The State will be holding provider Agency training soon to help QSPs understand the benefits of the new system.